lieszkol/november-gallery/README.md

 # Features:

+- Works in Pages, Partials, "Static" Pages, and Blog Posts!
 - ~~Four~~ Five components included:
 	 - **Embedded Gallery** if you wish to show a gallery of images or thumbnails in your page, arranged in various layouts: **tiles** (arranged in columns, justified, or laid out in a grid "masonry style"), **carousel**, **slider**, or **combined** (large image + lightbox)
 	 - **Swiper Gallery** for responsive, multi-platform galleries